Old Red Sandstone: Sedimentology

 Many fossils are found within the rocks, including early fishes, arthropods and plants.
-As is typical with terrestrial red beds, the vast majority of the rock is unfossiliferous; however there are isolated, localized beds within the rock that do contain fossils.
-Rocks of this age were also laid down in South West England (hence the name 'Devonian'; from Devon) though these are of true marine origin and are not included within the Old Red Sandstone.
+As is typical with terrestrial red beds, the vast majority of the rock is not fossil-bearing; however there are isolated, localized beds within the rock that do contain fossils.
+Rocks of this age were also laid down in South West England (hence the name 'Devonian', from Devon) though these are of true marine origin and are not included within the Old Red Sandstone.

 Stratigraphy

 Since the Old Red Sandstone consists predominantly of rocks of terrestrial origin, it does not generally contain marine fossils which would otherwise prove useful in correlating one occurrence of the rock with another, both between and within individual sedimentary basins.
 Accordingly, local stage names were devised and these remain in use to some extent today though there is an increasing use of international stage names.
 Thus in the Anglo-Welsh Basin, there are frequent references to the Downtonian, Dittonian, Breconian and Farlovian stages in the literature.
 The existence of a number of distinct sedimentary basins throughout Britain has been established.